pziet/build-nanogpt/README.md

 1. [Guaranteeing JSON output from GPT-2](https://youtu.be/HX5BCtUexo8?si=yj9mrwVfypco9dPI)

-    I make GPT-2 generate output in JSON, and do this by fixing tokens to be parts of the JSON schema (the "keys") and then only generating the "values" of the key:value pairs.
+    I force GPT-2 to generate output in JSON, and do this by fixing tokens to be parts of the JSON schema (the "keys") and then only generating the "values" of the key:value pairs.
 Compared with other methods which make repeated calls to the LLM and dynamically build the prompt, we only make *one* call to the LLM seeing as we have direct access to the model.

     Post-mortem:
     - Really bad LLMs (i.e. in the way GPT-2 is worse than GPT-3) are better for testing since they are less likely to "obey" JSON schema, or any other structure.
 So your code has to be more robust to account for it.
 For example, GPT-4 might not need any of the additional code I wrote to handle the LLMs' output.